Jason3x/wifi-toggle/README.md

 # wifi-toggle v3.6
-No restarting ES if a game is launched
+No restarting ES if a game is launched - Thank's to Zorn Taov

 # wifi-toggle v3.5
 Fix support all wifi module